 We hang out, smoke and chat.
 It’s a social occasion.

-These very women different shared why they choose to use cannabis even though it is illegal.
+These very different women shared why they choose to use cannabis even though it is illegal.
 It helps to know the story behind why; knowing why often helps us make more informed opinions.
 Seed is to plant, as cannabis is to Genesis 1:29 in that we’ve been talking about something very old for a very long time.

 We often associate drug usage to a certain group of people and often buy into the thinking that only certain people use cannabis.
 Everyone who takes prescription pills are not drug addicts and not all cannabis users are stoners.
 All drugs are not the same.
 All people are the same.